 AGRI 189 1-5 credits

 Schedule and participate in industry-related activities that enhance leadership capabilities.
-With guidance from an instructor, develop a written plan outlining the anticipated leadership experience and complete a portfolio detailing the completed experiences with a self-assessment of the leadership qualities gained.
+With guidance from an instructor, students develop a written plan outlining the anticipated leadership experiences and complete a portfolio detailing the completed experiences with a self-assessment of the leadership qualities gained.
 Out-of-pocket fees/expenses may be required.
-Prerequisites: instructor's permission.
+Prerequisites: instructor's signature.

 AGRI 254 5 credits

 Integrated Pest Management

 Classification, morphology, anatomy, growth and development, ecology and management of arthropod, weed, disease and vertebrate pests and their natural enemies.
 History of pest management that includes development of IPM strategies and tactics and how they are utilized in ecologically-based pest management programs.